Facts About Gout

 Gout is a type of arthritis most commonly affecting the big toe that can show itself as redness, tenderness, swelling in joints, and severe pain.
 Gout is caused by a buildup of uric acid in the body.
 Uric acid is a part of purines, an ingredient found in several foods.
 A process happens when uric acid crystals build up in joints.
 This condition can limit the range of movement, making it difficult to exercise or walk.
 Those most prone to gout include obese people, those with a genetic predisposition, and men.
 To help prevent gout, it is suggested to avoid alcohol, increase water intake, and reduce the consumption of sugary beverages, fish, and red meat.
 Gout is often diagnosed after an acute attack of symptoms, and a blood test can determine the levels of uric acid.
 A podiatrist can also perform other tests and provide treatment that will help relieve symptoms of gout.
 If you suffer from gout, it is a good idea to see a podiatrist today.

 Gout is a foot condition that requires certain treatment and care.
-If you are seeking treatment, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will treat your foot and ankle needs.
+If you are seeking treatment, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your foot and ankle needs.

 What Is Gout?